ismaildawoodjee/GreatEx/README.md

 ### Pre-Setup

 To clone the source data from this repository, `git-lfs` or Git Large File Storage must be installed first.
+The data is about 44 MB in total.

 On Windows OS, follow the instructions from this [website](https://git-lfs.github.com/).
 On Linux, run the following command to install `git-lfs` on your system: